 In the first case, manual intervention prevents the ability to automate process restarts.
 In the second case, exploitation of operating system vulnerabilities or misconfiguration can expose the content of secured files.

 - Code Integration Sample 1 describes a simple integration, leveraging the Tomcat PropertySource extension point (documented here).
-One of the Machina ChunkCipher encryption/encoding formats is used to create and protect an encrypted representation of the TLS keystore password.
+One of the Machina ChunkCipher encryption/encoding formats is used to create and secure an encrypted representation of the TLS keystore password.

 In each sample, chunk ciphers are used to transform a passphrase to its encrypted representation, which can then be stored in the configuration file.
 Machina policy controls can then allow the release of the associated encryption key only to a Machina-enrolled device that is authorized to access the encrypted data.